allison-zhou-phd/Denver_Demographics_Study/README.md

 I have read that City of Denver has changed significantly in the past 10-15 years.
 There are many angles to view these changes.
 In this study, I would like to focus on changes in the demographic compositions, specifically:

-* According to [Wikipedia](https://en.wikipedia.org/wiki/Denver#Demographics), City and County of Denver observed a net growth of 172,575 in population between year 2000 and 2019.
+* According to [Wikipedia](https://en.wikipedia.org/wiki/Denver#Demographics), the City and County of Denver observed a net growth of 172,575 in population between year 2000 and 2019.
 That is an average annual growth rate of 1.43%.
 As the city's number of residents grows, has the median age of the city changed in a significant way?
 If most of the population growth are caused by peopole immigrating to Denver in seek of job opportunities, does it mean that the city is growing younger over time?
 * House ownership.
 Denver has observed one of the fastest growing housing markets in recent years.
 Has home ownership decreased over time as the local real estate market gets "hotter" and gradually "out-of-reach"?
 * With the "me-too" movements, there has been more awareness and demand for gender equality in recent years.
 How is Denver doing in this regard?
 Is the pay gap between male and female getting smaller over time?
-* As the city re-invents various neighborhoods, how has the neighborhoods popularity change for different age groups?
+* As the city re-invents various neighborhoods, how has the neighborhoods popularity changed for different age groups?
-* As the city grows and industries expand, how has the income levels of different neighborhoods change?
+* As the city grows and industries expand, how has the income levels of various neighborhoods change?

 ## Raw Data